DevExpress/devextreme-documentation/includes/custom-templates.md

 Templates are passed as options that end with **...Template** (in jQuery, Angular, and Vue) or **...Render**/**...Component** (in React).

-Each template provides access to the following parameters:
+Each template has access to the following parameters:

 - `data`
-A data source object or an object with fields useful for this particular template.
+A data source object or an object with fields specific for a particular template.
 For information on the contents of `data`, refer the template's API reference article and the **Template Data** section in it.

 - `index`
 A zero-based index of the item in the collection.
 Available only in collection widget templates.